MicrosoftDocs/windows-itpro-docs/windows/client-management/windows-10-mobile-and-mdm.md

 Microsoft created a new way to deliver and install updates to Windows 10 Mobile directly to devices without Mobile Operator approval.
 This capability helps to simplify update deployments and ongoing management, broadens the base of employees who can be kept current with the latest Windows features and experiences, and lowers total cost of ownership for organizations who no longer have to manage updates to keep devices secure.

 Update availability depends on what servicing option you choose for the device.
-These servicing options are outlined in the chart below:
+These servicing options are outlined in the following chart.

 <table>
 <colgroup>